cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   prescribed location.
 Each pipeline buffers log messages in memory and sorts them based on their timestamp.

-- In addition to persisting logs to files, the *Log.saver* also emits metrics about the number of log messages emitted by each program.
+- In addition to persisting logs to files, the *Log Saver* also emits metrics about the number of log messages emitted by each program.
 These metrics can be retrieved by querying the :ref:`CDAP metrics system <http-restful-api-metrics>`.